Skip to main content

 Theatre History

-Jyana S. Browne’s areas of research include early modern Japanese popular performance; the interactions of new technologies with traditional theatre; the history of bunraku; and the intersections of performance, sexuality, and embodiment on stage and in everyday life.
-Her current book project, Embodied Afterlives: Performing Love Suicide in Early Modern Japan, examines how Chikamatsu created a new kind of embodied spectatorship in his plays about recent events that shaped the practices, performances, and remembrances of love suicide.
+Jyana S. Browne’s areas of research include Japanese puppetry; the interactions of new technologies with traditional theatre; and the intersections of performance, sexuality, and embodiment on stage and in everyday life.
+Her current book project examines performances of love suicide in Osaka’s eighteenth-century puppet theatres.
 Dr. Browne earned her doctorate from the University of Washington in 2017.
 As part of her graduate work, she spent a year studying at the Inter-University Center for Japanese Language Studies (IUC) with the support of a Blakemore Freeman Fellowship and a year engaging in dissertation research at Waseda University with the support of a Japan Foundation Doctoral Fellowship.
-She has published her research in Puppetry International and Dai 37 kai kokusai nihon bungaku kenkyūshūkai kaigiroku.
-Her essay on the Japanese theatrical and literary canons appears in Troubling Traditions: Canonicity, Theatre, and Performance in the US (Routledge, 2021).
+She has published her research in Journal of Japanese Language and Literature, Puppetry International, Theatre Research International, and Dai 37 kai kokusai nihon bungaku kenkyūshūkai kaigiroku.
+She also has chapters in several edited volumes, including Troubling Traditions: Canonicity, Theatre, and Performance in the US and Realisms in East Asian Performance.
+In 2024, she co-edited a special "Notes from the Field" section of Theatre Topics titled "Internationalizing the US Academy: Perspectives from Theatre and Performance Studies.

 Dr. Browne was the recipient of an Elevate Fellowship from the Teaching and Learning Transformation Center for 2020.
 Her course offerings include Performance and Sexuality in Early Modern Japan, Mapping Premodern Japan, The Supernatural and the Strange in Classical Japan, and Technologies of Japanese Performance.
 She also teaches courses that train advanced language students in classical Japanese language and culture and in reading authentic works of fiction and nonfiction in modern Japanese.